THE ACTOR AND THE DIRECTOR

 Ms. Babita Bhardwaj

-A teacher supported at our Shikshaantaar program in Delhi (ITEI-EDMC)
+A teacher supported at our Shikshaantar program in Delhi (ITEI-Dilshad Garden)

 “Sometimes, as a teacher, you have to pretend to be annoyed even at something that is rather funny.
 Because you are cautious to teach what is right and wrong for them.
-You want them to start behaving in a certain way,” reasons Babita Bhardwaj during a training session at ITEI-EDMCwhen asked to cite an incident where theatre has helped her be a better teacher.
+You want them to start behaving in a certain way,” reasons Babita Bhardwaj during a session at ITEI-Dilshad Garden when asked to cite an incident where theatre has helped her be a better teacher.

 Theatre often helps us present a particular facet of our personality to a specific set of people.
 As a teacher, the facet one presents is an example one sets for their students.
 It is almost disdainful, then, to not use theatre as a strategic tool to understand and develop behaviours.